appellod/example-serverless-application/README.md

 function.

 **Updating the API Documentation**
-In the newly generated route file, documentation will be automatically included above each endpoint.
+In the newly generated controller file, documentation will be automatically included above each endpoint.
 The only thing that should need to be modified is the model's attribute descriptions.
 Replace any instance of the following text with proper descriptions: